luiigirusso/QA-system-CyberSA/README.md

 # RAG-system-CyberSA
 ## Prerequisites

++ Docker is installed and running on your machine.
-Before running the system, ensure that the Turtle file you intend to use is located in the `/rag/files/knowledge_base` directory.
++ The Turtle file (.ttl) you intend to use is placed in the `/rag/files/knowledge_base` directory.

 ## 🚀 Getting Started
 1. **Clone the repository**